 The main purpose of the Company is to acquire the rights, title and interest in vehicle instalment sale agreements, pursuant to a securitisation scheme.
 Funds of the securitisation scheme are raised directly or indirectly by the issue of debt instruments in order to acquire assets.
-The ordinary shares of the Company are owned by the SuperDrive Investments Issuer Owner Trust.
-A separate security special purpose vehicle, SuperDrive Investments Guarantor SPV (RF) Proprietary Limited ("Security SPV"), holds and will if obliged to, realise security in the form of the instalment sale vehicle assets for the benefit of the debt security holders, having furnished a limited recourse guarantee to these parties.
+The ordinary shares of the Company are owned by the Superdrive Investments Issuer Owner Trust.
+A separate special purpose vehicle, Superdrive Investments Guarantor SPV (RF) Proprietary Limited ("Security SPV"), holds and will if obliged to, realise security in the form of the instalment sale vehicle assets for the benefit of the debt security holders, having furnished a limited recourse guarantee to these parties.
 The Company has indemnified the Security SPV in respect of claims made by the debt security holders and other creditors who are secured under the guarantee.
 As security for the indemnity, the Company has ceded and pledged the assets of the Company to the Security SPV.
-The ordinary shares of the Security SPV are owned by the SuperDrive Investments Guarantor SPV Owner Trust.